Rhinostone/gina/README.md

 ### Creating a bundle (application)

 A project is a set of bundles.
-Gina lets you create all kind of bundles :
+Gina lets you create all kinds of bundles :
-* api & webservices
+* API & web services
 * frontend & backend applications
 * command lines

-Note that the default bundle type is api.
+Note that the default bundle type is API.

 Ok !
 Let's do it !